antoniopalves/sam_bot_description/README.md

 /tf, /tf_static — Frame transforms for robot & world

-## Notes
-- Use use_sim_time:=true whenever working with Gazebo simulation.
-- If RViz shows “No map received”, ensure the map server is launched or SLAM is running.
-- Gazebo Classic reaches end-of-life January 2025 — consider migrating to Gazebo (Ignition) if needed.

 ## Author
 António Alves — MSc in Electrical and Computer Engineering (FCT NOVA)